Number of confirmed COVID-19 cases in Virginia rises nearly 4 percent, to 5,274

 After a steep jump of confirmed COVID-19 cases Saturday, the state health department reported a nearly 4% increase Sunday, to 5,274 confirmed cases.

-As of Sunday, 56 peopled had died of COVID-19 complications in the Central Virginia region, which the state health department says extends from Hanover County to the North Carolina line.
+As of Sunday, 56 people had died of COVID-19 complications in the central Virginia region, which the state health department says extends from Hanover County to the North Carolina line.
 Canterbury Health & Rehabilitation Center in Henrico reported 42 residents had died in an outbreak at the skilled nursing facility by Saturday evening.

 Gov. Ralph Northam on Friday announced an administration task force that seeks to help nursing homes and long-term care facilities meet their staffing and personal protective equipment needs, among others.